Gone in 60 Seconds (2000 film): Critical reception

-Review aggregator Rotten Tomatoes reports that 25% out of 138 reviews gave the film a positive review, with an average rating of 4.40/10.
+Review aggregator Rotten Tomatoes reports that 26% out of 141 reviews gave the film a positive review with an average rating of 4.40/10.
 The website's critical consensus reads: "Even though Oscar-bearers Nicolas Cage, Angelina Jolie, and Robert Duvall came aboard for this project, the quality of Gone in 60 Seconds is disappointingly low.
 The plot line is nonsensical, and even the promised car-chase scenes are boring".
-On Metacritic, the film has a weighted average score of 35 out of 100, based on 34 critics, indicating "generally unfavorable reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+On Metacritic, the film has a weighted average score of 35 out of 100, based on 34 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of B+ on an A+ to F scale.

-At the 2000 Stinkers Bad Movie Awards, the film won the awards for Worst Screenplay for a Film That Grossed over $100 Million Using Hollywood Math and Most Intrusive Musical Score.
+At the 2000 Stinkers Bad Movie Awards, the film won the awards for Worst Screenplay for a Film That Grossed over $100 Million Using Hollywood Math, and Most Intrusive Musical Score.
 Angelina Jolie received a nomination for Worst On-Screen Hairstyle but lost to John Travolta and Forest Whitaker for Battlefield Earth.

+In 2025, The Hollywood Reporter listed Gone in 60 Seconds as having the best stunts of 2000.